bosun-monitor/bosun/docs/expressions.md

 ## lookup(table string, key string) numberSet

 Returns the first key from the given lookup table with matching tags.

+##shift(seriesSet, dur string) seriesSet

+Shift takes a seriesSet and shifts the time forward by the value of dur ([OpenTSDB duration string](http://opentsdb.net/docs/build/html/user_guide/query/dates.html)) and adds a tag for representing the shift duration.
+This is meant so you can overlay times visually in a graph.

+## merge(SeriesSet...) seriesSet

+Merge takes multiple seriesSets and merges them into a single seriesSet.
+The function will error if any of the tag sets (groups) are identical.
+This is meant so you can display multiple seriesSets in a single expression graph.

 ## nv(numberSet, scalar) numberSet